WJZ Exclusive: Video Captures Brutal Beating Of Aberdeen Man

-ABDERDEEN, Md.
+ABERDEEN, Md.
 (WJZ) — An Aberdeen man is slowly recovering after being viciously attacked steps from his home this past weekend.

 Only WJZ has obtained surveillance video of the violent attack off West Bel Air Avenue.

-On Monday, Brian spoke with WJZ off camera but confirms he was coming home from work at a nearby fast-food restaurant late Saturday when he was attacked.
+On Monday, Brian spoke with WJZ off camera but confirmed he was coming home from work at a nearby fast-food restaurant late Saturday when he was attacked.

 Two suspects appear to approach him from both sides as one grabs a bag of fried chicken and the other launches a blow to the back of Brian’s head.